United States Military Veterans of Columbia University

 Membership in Milvets shall not be limited to persons based on their race, color, religion, gender, national origin, age, ability, or sexual orientation.

 Membership of MilVets is contingent upon joining the MilVets mailing list and is open to all Columbia students regardless of veteran status.
-Eligibility to vote in elections is contingent upon being a member of the organization and having attended at least three official MilVets events or meetings, two of which may be attended remotely, within the period from the beginning of the fall semester of the current academic year and the announcement of the election process.
+Eligibility to vote in elections is contingent upon being a member of the organization and having attended at least one official MilVets events or meetings, within the period from the beginning of the fall semester of the current academic year and the announcement of the election process.

 The Executive Board positions of President and Vice President shall only be held by Columbia University students who have served in the military.